States Move To Tighten Medicaid Enrollment, Even Without A New Health Law

 Some states that have experimented with more frequent verification and other techniques to manage enrollment say they've worked well, while others say they're not cost-effective and are overly burdensome.

 In addition, the Trump administration has said it wants to let states experiment more with their Medicaid programs, inviting them to ask for waivers that do not need congressional approval.
-In recent months, states have proposed changes that include requiring able-bodied adults on Medicaid to work, drug testing enrollees, capping the length of time some can stay on the program and limiting the number of people who can be on the program at once.
+In recent months, states have proposed changes that include requiring able-bodied adults on Medicaid to work, drug-testing enrollees, capping the length of time some can stay on the program and limiting the number of people who can be on the program at once.
 The Obama administration had rebuffed some of those efforts.

 "All of the bells and whistles and hoops that people have to jump through create an enormous amount of red tape and that depresses enrollment," says Joan Alker, executive director of the Center for Children and Families, a research center at Georgetown University.
 "That's a proven strategy."